-The price for the Dynamo Electric Taxi is £45,495, which also includes the £7,500 taxi grant.
-Bespoke finance packages are available for all drivers to accommodate differing circumstances – including a less than perfect credit rating.
+The price for the Dynamo Electric Taxi is £45,495, this also includes the £7,500 taxi grant.
+There are also bespoke finance packages available for all drivers to accommodate differing circumstances including a less than perfect credit rating.

-The motor company claims that the vehicle will have ‘fuel’ costs of only 3p per mile (estimate based on charging at home), service costs reduced by 30% and a range of over 170 miles per charge.
+The motor company claim that the vehicle will have ‘Fuel’ costs of only 3p per mile estimated based on charging at home, service costs reduced by 30% and over 170 miles per charge.
 They also believe the Dynamo will cost £30 per week on electricity and will become the most cost effective taxi in the UK.
 Another benefit of the taxi is that the vehicle can be charged by a standard household 3 pin plug socket, bypassing the need for a home charging point installation.

 The taxi requires scheduled servicing every 18,000 miles and is covered by a warranty of three years, with batteries covered with a separate warranty of five years.